 |Total Credit Hours||44 Credits*||31 Credits*|

-For students who have not completed a college-level statistics course in the last five years, a three credit hour statistics course is required.
-Students can take this course online at the beginning of the RN to MSN degree and will graduate with 47 credits from the ADN track or 34 credits from the BSN track.
+*For students who have not completed a college-level statistics course in the past five years, a 3-credit hour statistics course is required.
+Students can take Principles of Statistical Inference for Clinical Practice (NURS 502) online at the beginning of the program and will graduate with 47 credits (ADN track) or 34 credits (BSN track).

 Nurses in clinical care coordination roles use their bedside experience to ensure the timely, patient-centered utilization of care services across the health-care continuum.
 Clinical care coordinators help manage the overall quality of patient care while also managing costs of delivery.